UEFA Euro 2016 final: First half

 Portugal kicked off the final at around 9:00 p.m.
 CEST on 10 July 2016 in front of an attendance of 75,868, in sunny conditions with a temperature of 28 °C and 38% humidity.
 After early mistakes from both José Fonte and Carvalho, in the fourth minute, Cédric Soares sent a long pass to Nani whose shot went over the France crossbar from 15 yd.
 Two minutes later, a header out from Fonte fell to France's Moussa Sissoko whose volley was off-target before Griezmann struck a half-volley wide of the Portugal goal.
 In the eighth minute, Payet put in a strong tackle on Ronaldo who subsequently appeared to be in pain.
 In the 10th minute, a mistake from Pepe allowed Payet to cross for Griezmann whose header was saved by Rui Patrício.
 Giroud's attempt to score from the subsequent corner was also saved by the Portugal goalkeeper.
 In the 18th minute, Ronaldo left the pitch for medical attention and returned after a period of Portugal possession with a strapped knee before Sissoko struck a shot that was deflected just over the crossbar.
 Midway through the half João Mário volleyed wide of the France goal before Ronaldo, taken off the pitch on a stretcher, was substituted for Quaresma, and Portugal changed to a 4–1–4–1 formation with Nani playing alone upfront.
 In the 34th minute, Sissoko nutmegged Adrien Silva before striking a shot which was kept out by Rui Patrício.
 Cédric was then shown a yellow card for a foul on Payet.
 Three minutes later, Nani passed to Adrien Silva who was tackled in the France penalty area.
 From the resulting corner, Fonte headed over the crossbar.
 With four minutes of the half remaining, Payet's shot was blocked by Pepe.
-Two minutes into stoppage time, João Mario's cross towards Nani passed wide of the far post and the half ended goalless.
+Two minutes into stoppage time, João Mário's cross towards Nani passed wide of the far post and the half ended goalless.